Trump dismantles voter fraud commission: Here's what the controversial group did

 Why did Trump decide to disband it?

-White House press secretary Sarah Sanders said Wednesday that Trump signed an executive order to dismantle the commission “rather than engage in endless legal battles at taxpayer expense.”
+White House press secretary Sarah Sanders said Trump signed an executive order to dismantle the commission “rather than engage in endless legal battles at taxpayer expense.”

 She said the Department of Homeland Security has been asked to review the group’s initial findings and “determine [the] next course of action.”